One of the annoying issues that you may experience when you work with SharePoint Databases is

-Once The transaction log for database ‘SharePoint_Config’ is full due to ‘LOG_BACKUP’ error is encountered.
-The SQL Server raises a 9002 error, hence no transaction or action can be performed on ‘SharePoint_Config’ database.
+Once The transaction log for database ‘SharePoint_Config’ is full due to ‘LOG_BACKUP’ error is encountered. no transaction or action can be performed on ‘SharePoint_Config’ database.

 In this article, I’ll show How to avoid falling into this issue (SharePoint_Config Database log file is Full) by following the below steps: